chansikpark/mtrp_meditation/articles/AntiCrueltyMetta.md

 > 7. have pleasure and not pain,
 > 8. have bliss in their hearts and not pain in their hearts'.

-TODO draw out some linguistic features (eg. semantics, how the five relates to the three via grammar, maybe even analysis of the entire text), harken to goosebumps article
+TODO draw out some linguistic features (eg. semantics, how the five relates to the three via grammar, maybe even analysis of the entire text)